 BA, Hankuk University of Foreign Studies, South Korea

-Her research has been funded by the National Institute for Occupational Safety and Health and published in leading journals such as Journal of Applied Psychology, Journal of Occupational Health Psychology, Journal of Management, and Journal of Organizational Behavior, among others.
-She received Arnold O. Beckman Research Award at UIUC in 2020 and the Outstanding Practical Implications for Management Paper Award in the Organizational Behavior Division at the Academy of Management in 2015, along with her former doctoral students.
-They were placed at the Management Department of National University of Singapore (Dr. Sooyeol Kim, 2019) and San Jose State University (Dr. Lucy Headrick, 2021) as tenure-track assistant professors.
-Media outlets featuring her team’s research work include Time.com, Illinois Public Media, APA Monitor on Psychology, Science Daily, Scientific American, The Careerist, PsyPost.org, and etc. She enjoys working with students, and her current Ph.D. students are Yijue Liang and Sohee Kim in LER.
+Her research has received funding from the National Institute for Occupational Safety and Health and has been published in leading journals such as Journal of Applied Psychology and Journal of Occupational Health Psychology, among others.
+She received Arnold O. Beckman Research Award at UIUC in 2020 and the Outstanding Practical Implications for Management Paper Award in the Organizational Behavior Division at the Academy of Management in 2015, alongside her former doctoral students.
+They have gone on to become tenure-track assistant professors at the Management Department of the National University of Singapore (Dr. Sooyeol Kim, 2019) and San Jose State University (Dr. Lucy Headrick, 2021), as well as the Industrial-Organizational Psychology Program at George Mason University (Dr. Yijue Liang, 2022).
+Media outlets that have featured her team’s research work include Time, Forbes, Illinois Public Media, APA Monitor on Psychology, Science Daily, and more.